 Completion of the Honors Curriculum

-- HNRS 175: The Honors Seminar
+- HNRS 175Q: Honors Seminar

-- HNRS 275: Culture Connection
+- HNRS 275Q: Culture Connection

 Grade Point Average Requirement

-Students are required to incorporate at least one Honors course into each semester until all their Honors requirements other than the Senior Capstone are met; however, if there are scheduling conflicts or circumstances that require a student to be away for a whole semester (e.g., study abroad program, job opportunity, or personal reasons), it is the student’s responsibility to contact the UHP.
+Students are required to incorporate at least one Honors course into each semester until all their Honors requirements other than the Senior Capstone are met; however, if there are scheduling conflicts or circumstances that require a student to be away for a whole semester (e.g., study abroad program, job opportunity, or personal reasons), it is the student’s responsibility to contact The Honors College.
 Students who do not contact a staff member or schedule a meeting to develop a plan to address their lack of progress will be dropped from the Program.
 If you are unable to complete an Honors course during a particular semester, please complete this form.
 It is also highly encouraged for all Honors students to make an appointment with the Advisor every semester before the early registration period to ensure course selections are adequate to guarantee completion of all Honors College requirements by graduation.